brunkovsky/PushTest/README.md

 # PushTest
-PushTest is a temporary repo to discover how to revert pushed file
+PushTest is a temporary repo to discover how to revert pushed file2